tud-ccc/mocasin/doc/getting_started.rst

 An Example
 ----------

-Pykpn can be used for a multitude of tasks.
+Mocasin can be used for a multitude of tasks.
 One of the core functionalities is the simulation of KPN applications running an a virtual platform.
 A simple can be started by the following command:

 .. code-block:: sh

-  cd <path/to/pykpn>
+  cd <path/to/mocasin>
-  scripts/pykpn_manager.py task=simulate app_name=audio_filter platform_name=exynos
+  scripts/mocasin_manager.py task=simulate app_name=audio_filter platform_name=exynos

 This simulates the execution of the *Audio Filter* application executing on a model of the *Exynos* platform.
-Here we are using the pykpn_manager, which is a general manager script that has all tasks available.
+Here we are using the mocasin_manager, which is a general manager script that has all tasks available.
 In fact, since the default application and platform are *Audio Filter* and *Exynos*, we could run the command as:

 .. code-block:: sh

-  cd <path/to/pykpn>
+  cd <path/to/mocasin>
-  scripts/pykpn_manager.py task=simulate
+  scripts/mocasin_manager.py task=simulate

 You can make the output more verbose by changing the log level, e.g. ``log_level=INFO`` or ``log_level=DEBUG``.
 The default is ``log_level=WARNING``, by setting it to ``log_level=ERROR`` you can also